Pea milk: Composition and nutritional values

 Using RDI (Reference Daily Intake) as a measurement, commercially available pea milk in the US contains 13% of potassium, 10% of vitamin A, 30% of vitamin D, 15% of iron, along with 4.5 grams of fat (from sunflower or other seed oils used in manufacturing), and provides 70 kcal per 240 mL (unsweetened, original flavour).

 According to food fortification used during manufacturing, pea milk may contain various added micronutrients, such as vitamin B3, B6, B12, calcium, and protein.
 Some types of pea milk contain algal oil, which contains omega-3 fatty acids.

 Other potential uses

 Milk with pea proteins can be included in infant formula.
 Pea protein powders have been developed and are being sold to meet the demand for high-protein diets.

 Environmental impact

 As an alternative to milk, pea milk has growing market interest due to the perceived benefits that it is ecologically sustainable.
 It requires 100 times less water to produce than almond milk, and 25 times less water than dairy milk.
 Another source has stated that pea crops require six times less water than almond crops.
-The growing of pea crops also results in nitrogen levels in the soil and does not require extensive irrigation.
+The growing of pea crops also results in increased nitrogen levels in the soil and does not require extensive irrigation.
 Overall, the production of peas does not require the same level of water, nitrogen fertilisers and emissions of greenhouse gases as producing dairy milk.